Last Updated on November 19, 2019 by Chef Mireille

 - Using a rubber spatula, carefully remove the bottom of the cake pan.

-- Wrap the cake tightly with plastic wrap and then aluminum foil, using 2 plates to flip the cake back and forth until it is properly wrapped.
+- Wrap the cake tightly with plastic wrap and then aluminum foil, using 2 plates to invert cake back and forth until it is properly wrapped.

-- On the next day, unwrap and cake, slice and enjoy!
+- On the next day, unwrap the cake, slice and enjoy!

 Notes